 Who do I contact in an emergency?

-For emergencies relating to your wastewater services you can continue to contact Severn Trent Connect's 24/7 emergency line on 0345 450 9549.
+For emergencies relating to your wastewater services you can continue to contact Severn Trent Connect's via the Contact Us option on our website.

 Do these changes apply to domestic (household) customers?